 A total of 560 students petitioned to graduate in May 1994, with 78 percent indicating they planned to transfer to four-year institutions.

-Conservation Corps Helps
+Conservation Corps Helps Out

-A crew from the California Conservation Corps visited the campus in the summer of 1994 to paint, plaster and secure furnishings as quake cleanup continued.
+Workers from the California Conservation Corps visited the campus in the summer of 1994 to paint, plaster and secure furnishings as final earthquake cleanup work continued.

 New Horizons Debuts